ffont/octopush/README.md

 ./build_debug_octopushOS
 ```

-The generated executable will be placed in `OctopushOS/Builds/MacOSX/build/Debug/OctopushOS` (MacOSX) or `OctopushOS/Builds/LinuxMakefile/build/Debug/OctopushOS ` (Linux) depending on the platform you're running it from.
+The generated executable (for the santadalone version) will be placed in `OctopushOS/Builds/MacOSX/build/Debug/OctopushOS` (MacOSX) or `OctopushOS/Builds/LinuxMakefile/build/Debug/OctopushOS ` (Linux) depending on the platform you're running it from.
+Plugin version will be palced next to the executables.

 #### Release build